Home

 A variety of materials are used to make bats:

-1. Wood bats are mainly used in Major league Baseball.
+1. Wood bats are mainly used in Major League Baseball.
 Some high schools and colleges still use wood bats for safety reasons.

 2. Aluminum bats can be made from a variety of alloys.